The Sound of the Jam

 The Sound of the Jam is a compilation album and the fifth greatest hits album by the group The Jam, released to mark their twenty-fifth anniversary.
 It contains a remixed version of 'That's Entertainment', featuring only the guitars and vocals of the demo version; and without the bass, drums and percussion.

-There is also a 2-disc version which includes a DVD of 11 videos of The Jam playing.
-The second disc is some of their other hits and songs that did not appear on any of their studio albums or were unreleased.
+As well as the standard 1-CD edition there is also a 2-CD+DVD edition which includes a DVD of 11 of the Jam's music videos (all of which and more would be included on the following year's The Complete Jam on Film DVD).

 Track listing

 All tracks written by Paul Weller unless noted.